shangzhenyang/date-shift/README.md

 # date-shift

-A simple JavaScript library for date manipulation and comparison.
+A lightweight JavaScript library for date manipulation and comparison.

 ## Installation